Our team is diverse, yet driven by a single focus: the children we serve.

 MOT OTR/L

-Carol is Owner and Clinical Director at Play Matters (formerly PlayWorks).
+Carol is Owner and Clinical Director at PLAYmatters.
 She founded the clinic in 2001 in Atlanta, GA to consult, support and advocate for children and their families.

 Carol tries to strike the ideal balance between Clinician & Compassion.
 She believes that thoughtful and truly empathetic care can sometimes get lost in traditional occupational therapy practices.
 Fiercely optimistic, Carol has a heartfelt passion for both the profession and for children and the families Play Matters serves.